docutils/docutils/docutils/docs/ref/doctree.rst

 Examples
 --------

-In reStructuredText, "authors" is one of the registered `bibliographic fields`_::
+In reStructuredText, the `"authors" field`_ is one of the registered `bibliographic fields`_::

     Document Title